Frequently Asked Questions…

 Camping on site is the best way to enjoy MMitD as you are right there throughout.
 Camping is ONLY available to Festival Pass holders and if you want to camp, you MUST book in advance - you should buy your camping pass(es) when you book.

 There is hardstanding available for motorhomes, campers and caravans and grass for tents.
-New this year we also have our Glamping option - more info coming here soon.
+We also have our Glamping option - a comfortable furnished bell tent in a stunning position close to the Castle.

-Camping passes cost £25 per person (half price for under 18s, under 12s go free with accompanying adults) and allow you to camp on site from 5pm on the Wednesday before the festival through to 11am on the Monday after the festival.
+Camping passes cost £25 per person (half price for under 18s, under 8s go free with accompanying adults) and allow you to camp on site from 5pm on the Wednesday before the festival through to 11am on the Monday after the festival.
+Glamping costs £495 for a two person furnished tent .

 WHAT ABOUT OTHER ACCOMMODATION OPTIONS?